Byron Buxton Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fourth-ranked team ERA among all MLB pitching staffs (3.77).
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- Mariners pitchers combine to allow 96 home runs (one per game), the third-fewest in baseball.
+- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.83).

-- The right-hander's last appearance was on Saturday, July 8 against the Houston Astros, when he tossed six innings, surrendering one earned run while giving up three hits.
+- Mariners pitchers combine to surrender 100 home runs (1.1 per game), the fourth-fewest in the league.

-- In seven games this season, the 23-year-old has amassed a 3.63 ERA and 11.2 strikeouts per nine innings, while allowing a batting average of .212 to his opponents.
+- In his last appearance on Saturday, the righty went five innings against the Detroit Tigers, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.